 In Duchenne, the muscles that assist in breathing and coughing weaken over time.
 Typically, young children with Duchenne do not show any signs of impaired breathing or coughing.
-However, it is a good idea for them to visit a pulmonologist annually from the time of diagnosis.
+However, it is a good idea for them to visit a pulmonologist every 6 to 12 months after the time of diagnosis.
 At their pulmonology appointment, a respiratory therapist will conduct a pulmonary function test.
-This test requires your child to breathe into a mouthpiece connected to equipment that measures various pressures associated with their breathing strength.
+This test requires your child to breathe into a mouthpiece connected to equipment that measures various lung volumes and pressures associated with their breathing strength.
 Although it may be difficult to get your child to cooperate for this test, it is valuable for the pulmonologist to collect baseline measurements.
 Additionally, with each subsequent visit to the pulmonologist your child will improve their ability to do the testing.
+Your pulmonologist will also recommend a baseline sleep study to be performed a few years after the time of diagnosis.